top of page

 Professor, Researcher, Author

-Chaz Yingling is a scholar with wide-ranging research interests.
-His work has appeared with leading journals and presses in his areas and has received various recognitions.
+Chaz Yingling is a scholar with wide-ranging interests.
+His work has appeared with leading journals and presses and has received various recognitions.

-His recent books and articles examine revolutions, race, religiosity, the unknown, and interspecies histories, specifically animals' influences upon human societies.
-His research covers the Americas from the 16th century through the 20th century.
+His recent books and articles examine revolutions, religiosity, slavery and abolition, inquiry into the unknown, and interspecies histories, including animals' influences upon human societies.
+His research covers the Americas from the 16th century through the 21st century.

 Chaz is an Associate Professor at the University of Louisville.